codesinger/shu/doc/shu-manual.md

 buffer and ask the user to choose the desired one.
 The string containing the chosen fully qualified file name will then be passed to the function pointed to by target.

+#### shu-cpp-short-list ####
+[Variable]

+This is the list of short names, if there are any.
+The car of each item is the short name.
+The cdr of each item is the full path to the associated file name.